 Mr. Dale Shwed reports

-CREW ENERGY INC. ANNOUNCES THIRD QUARTER 2019 FINANCIAL AND OPERATING RESULTS HIGHLIGHTED BY 24% GROWTH IN QUARTERLY CONDENSATE VOLUMES
+CREW ENERGY INC. ANNOUNCES SECOND QUARTER 2020 FINANCIAL AND OPERATING RESULTS

-Crew Energy Inc. has released its operating and financial results for the three- and nine-month periods ended Sept.
-30, 2019.
-Crew's financial statements and notes, as well as management's discussion and analysis (MD&A) for the three- and nine month-periods ended Sept.
-30, 2019, are available on Crew's website and filed on SEDAR.
+Crew Energy Inc. has released its operating and financial results for the three- and six-month periods ended June 30, 2020.
+Crew's financial statements and notes, as well as management's discussion and analysis, for the three- and six-month periods ended June 30, 2020, are available on Crew's website and filed on SEDAR.

 FINANCIAL AND OPERATING HIGHLIGHTS